SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ## Check for a Change Document in Status "In Development"

 Check if in SAP Solution Manager, there is a change document in status "in development".

-### Prerequisites

-You have downloaded the Change Management Client 2.0.0 or a compatible version.
-See [Maven Central Repository](http://central.maven.org/maven2/com/sap/devops/cmclient/dist.cli/).

 ### Context